Introduction

 Mild Soap and Warm Water

-This classic approach is often the go-to for many:
+This classic method is a favorite for many:

 - Wet the stained skin with warm water to loosen the marker.